African Growth and Opportunity Act: Eligibility

-On 1 January 2022, the United States removed Ethiopia, Mali and Guinea from the AGOA programme over alleged human rights violations and recent coups.
+On January 1, 2022, the United States removed Ethiopia, Mali and Guinea from the AGOA programme over alleged human rights violations and recent coups.
 In a statement the US Trade Representative explained the removal was “due to actions taken by each of their governments in violation of the AGOA Statute”.
-As of January 1, 2022, 36 countries are eligible to participate in AGOA.
+Burkina Faso lost its eligibility in 2023 due to successful coups in January and September.
+As of January 1, 2023, 35 countries are eligible to participate in AGOA.
+According to the 2024 USTR report on AGOA, 32 countries were eligible for AGOA that year.